AdamRJensen/adamrjensen.github.io/posts/gsoc_project_intro.md

 pvlib python already has a module called `iotools` for retrieving/reading solar data, but it currently only supports access to a few of the many available sources and covers a limited part of the world.

 ## Data sources
-During the project I'll be adding functions to the iotools module within pvlib python, that will allow users to retrieve data from the following datasets (in addition to the existing ones):
+During the project, I'll be adding functions to the iotools module within pvlib python, that will allow users to retrieve data from the following datasets (in addition to the existing ones):
 - [Baseline Surface Radiation Network (BSRN)](https://bsrn.awi.de/)
 - [ERA5 from ECMWF](https://www.ecmwf.int/en/forecasts/datasets/reanalysis-datasets/era5)
 - [MERRA2 from NASA](https://gmao.gsfc.nasa.gov/reanalysis/MERRA-2/)